bkholler/MatroidIdentifiability/README.md

 9. CFN_last_pair.m2
     - This file computes a degree bounded Grobner basis for the remaining pair of trees that matroidSeparate could not find     a certificate for

+10. K3P_last_pair_matroids.nb
+    - This file uses our matroidSeparateSZ algorithm to find a certificate that distuinguishes the matroids for the remaining pair of trees for the K3P model.
+This certificate is quite large though so verifying symbolically is probably not possible.
+Essentially these computations show that with high probability Conjecture 4.8 does not hold for the K3P model.